sanjeevs/golftracker/README.md

 ```

 ### Export To Json
-Export the information to a json file for analysis by the GolfCoach package.
+Export the information to a json file for analysis by the [GolfTrainer](https://github.com/sanjeevs/golftrainer) package.

 ```
 dump_swing_db 00001.pkl